 But this is the internet age, and when everyone on the planet is intertwined in a virtual web, you are bound to get caught by someone.
 This is especially true if you consider that most artists using Google Images as a reference source.
 When unimaginative artists Google “suit of armor” and copy the first picture that appears, it is awfully easy for someone to stumble upon the same image and recognize it.

 Example 1: J.J.
 Birch VS David Ross

 Artist J.J.
-Birch penciled a story in Punisher Holiday Special 1 in 1993 called Armed Salvation.
-He was obviously inspired by David Ross’ work in The Punisher issue 6 titled Garbage, for several panels look very similar.
+Birch penciled a story in Punisher Holiday Special 1 (Affiliate Link) in 1993 called Armed Salvation.
+He was obviously inspired by David Ross’ work in The Punisher issue 6 (Affiliate Link) titled Garbage, for several panels look very similar.

 What makes scenarios like this bad is that the panel often comes out strange looking or awkward due to second-hand work being used in a different context.
 In one example, a copied panel was altered to have a kid palmed by the Punisher while he throws a knife into someone’s chest.
 Another panel has been imitated to have the anti-hero throw not one but two knives at once in a peculiar V-shape.

 Example 2: Daniel Cooney VS John Byrne (And Others)